 Boudoir Vintage Boutique

 More than just a vintage shop, this creative destination also offers regular creative workshops and live music.
-Drop in to browse a limited range of vintage and second-hand clothing, and stay for a drink.
+Drop in to browse a limited range of vintage and second-hand clothing, and stay for a drink at this Lisbon vintage store.
 Check out its Instagram for upcoming workshops on things like visible mending and crochet.

 Since 2016 this retro and vintage clothing destination has been fueling 80s aesthetics across the city.
 Started by a British-Spanish couple, the duo fell for Lisbon and moved their successful vintage brand here.
 Inside find hundreds of pieces of clothing, from belts and hats to coats and footwear.

 That’s a complete guide on where to go shopping for vintage and second-hand clothing in Lisbon.
+Ready to go thrifting in Lisbon?
 Leave me a comment if you found this useful or discovered somewhere new…